 Birthdays are an important part of a student's life.
-We will acknowledge them by special activities unique to each school or class.
+We will acknowledge them through special activities unique to each school or class.
 Treats are discouraged, and we do not have parties for students during the day.
-However, if treats are brought in they need to be prepackaged.
-The treats will be sent home with classmates at the end of the day.
+However, if treats are brought in they need to be store-bought and will be distributed at the teacher's discretion during or at the end of the school day.